 Figure 3.3.
 Annotated relative elevation model of the sediment augmentation area and downstream.
 The color scale illustrates four feet or more below the average floodplain and omits higher elevations.
 Incision occurred upstream of augmentation (blue) and deposition occurred downstream of augmentation.

-When comparing 2016 and 2021 REMs upstream of Overton, two changes are apparent.
-FirstFirst, channel straightening and terrace removal can be seen in the sediment augmentation area.
+When comparing 2016 and 2021 REMs upstream of Overton, changes are apparent in three areas of the J2 Return Channel.
+Farthest upstream, channel straightening, incision within the straightened channel, and terrace removal can be seen in the sediment augmentation area.
 To protect private property in 2017, the channel was straightened to eliminate a meander bend in the augmentation area.
 Since then, the straightened channel incised (Figure 3.3).
-Deposition occurred downstream of the augmentation area in the form of pool filling, channel widening, and bar deposition (Figure 3.3).
-An area of thalweg incision is apparent starting approximately midway down the J2 Return Channel and extending toward the Overton Bridge (Figure 3.1).
+Downstream of the augmentation area, deposition occurred in the form of pool filling, channel widening, and bar deposition (Figure 3.3).
+Midway through the J2 Return Channel, an area of thalweg incision extends toward the Overton Bridge (Figure 3.1).
 At the upper end of the area of incision, meander growth and migration are visible, and it appears the channel transitioned from multiple threads into a single wandering channel.
 This downstream progression of incision is discussed in more detail in Section 3.8.

 Below Overton (Figure 3.2), a small amount of pronounced incision is present downstream of the bridge but subsides near the upstream boundary of Cottonwood Ranch with thalweg elevation stabilizing at approximately 3 ft below the GGL.
 In the Cottonwood Ranch reach, a greater proportion of the channel fell in the -2 ft to -4 ft class in 2021 than 2016, indicating potential degradation in that reach.
 In 2018, vegetated bars in the Cottonwood Ranch reach were disked.
 Without root stabilization, the bars were more susceptible to erosion.
 Finally, a small amount of aggradation can be observed in the channel segment upstream of the Elm Creek Bridge.